NaMalhotra/TicTacToe/README.md

 Tic Tac Toe game made using minimax algorithm.
+See the report for description.